 Last year Phoenix, Big Sean, Hot Chip, Charli XCX and the rest of 2017’s international line-up performed atop a semi-translucent platform, made from 19,000 hand-painted plastic water bottles all salvaged from Bali’s beaches.

 For the performance of hip-hop legends De La Soul, we revived a 100-year-old joglo (traditional Indonesian house) to create a distinctive stage space.
 The joglo structure has since been used as a studio for Potato Head Family.

 When jazz legend Roy Ayers played at the Beach Club, we wanted to create something special for his performance.
 Salvaging old structures, scrap wood and local Balinese materials, we built a one-off stage for Roy to perform on.

-Utilising local Balinese materials, made largely from bamboo or leaf materials, we conjured the idea of these hand-dyed leaves – an interesting decorative touch to our summer installation of 2016.
+Utilising local Balinese materials, made largely from bamboo or leaf materials, we conjured the idea of these hand-dyed leaves—an interesting decorative touch to our 2016 summer installation.

 The local artisans are Bali’s true unsung heroes.
 For the opening of Katamama, a hotel they had a huge part in building, we wanted to reveal their very particular skills through these special artisan installations.